tonyelhabr/bdb2021/README.md

 as well as the split implied by the [week 1 team coverage labels](https://www.kaggle.com/tombliss/additional-data-coverage-schemes-for-week-1).
-This is re-asuring in some way—perhaps our simplistic individual coverage identification is not so bad\!
+This is re-asuring in some way—perhaps our simplistic individual coverage identification is not so bad!

 ## Causal Analysis